Dightful/SnakeGameConsoleApplication/README.md

 # SnakeGameConsoleApplication

-A Snake Game style console application in c++
+A Snake Game style console application, made in c++

-With 2 difficulty settings.
+It contains 2 difficulty settings, each varying the speed at which the snake moves.
+Ending of the game upon hitting the boundry or colliding with part of the snake body.
+Score shown at the end relating to how many "apples" have been eaten.